How does Myrtle work?

 Are there safety concerns?

-There isn't enough information to know if using the leaf and branch of myrtle might be safe.
+There isn't enough information to know if using the leaf and branch of myrtle is safe.

 Dosing considerations for Myrtle.